 City God Temple

-The temple had an area of more than 10,000 square meters including two gardens: West Garden (Yuyuan Garden) and East Garden.
+The temple covers an area of more than 10,000 square meters.
+It includes two major gardens, West Garden (Yuyuan Garden) and East Garden.
 The City God Temple has a great influence on the residents of Shanghai.
-The religious festivals of the temple are considered to be the festivals for all Shanghai people.
+The temple's religious festivals are considered to be the festivals of all Shanghainese.

-Later the meaning of Chenghuang became more generalized, and the meaning extended to the office itself of such a deity, rather than the presumed office-holder.
-In later times, it was official standard appoint the spirit of the government official in charge of the city to a 3 year term as City God, upon his decease
+In later times, it was the official standard to appoint the spirit of the government official in charge of the city to a 3-year term as City God, upon his decease.

 Worship of the City God

-The prescribed sacrifices for a city god are described in the "Auspicious Rites" section of the Da Qing Tongli, the Qing Dynasty manual for rituals.
-The official worship of a city god was held in temples.
-The ceremonies are a solemn and dignified event, always contained several steps.
+The ceremony is a solemn and dignified event that always consists of several steps.
 The preparations for the god were the sacrificed animals and food to show the loyal carefully inspected by the religious officials to make sure that they are good enough for the city god.

-Recommended Tour Time: March 28th (Lunar calendar) when the locals come over to celebrate festival for the God.
+- Recommended Visiting Time: March 28th (Lunar calendar) when the locals come over to celebrate the festival for God.